s-a/sonic-sound-picture/CREATORS.md

 2. Render with SPP output type `blender` instead of `video`.
 3. Check the result by opening the rendered file and simply play it within blender.
 4. Return to step 1 until you are finished and happy with the result.
+5. Configure the settings (`template.json`) other users should be able to setup before they use your template to render a video.

 A template folder needs 3 files to be valid.
 Otherwise it will not show up in GUI' s template overview.